Winter Classes for 2019 start in February! More information to come!

 Registering for Classes: New Students must make application to the Institute and be accepted before signing up for courses.
 (Applications posted under “Programs.”)
 Click here for more information.

 For questions, registering for classes, or applying to become a student at Besorah contact:

-Dr. Debbie Burd, President
+Dr. Deborah Burd, President

 Besorah Institute for Judaic-Christian Studies & Biblical Research